bakasheddy/bakasheddy/README.md

 ### 👋 Hi, I’m Shedrack David (@bakasheddy)

-I'm a Junior Data Analyst in in transition phase to becoming a data scientist, currently a data science intern at Hamoye AI.
+I'm a Junior Data Analyst(udacity certified) in transition phase to becoming a data scientist, currently a data science intern at Hamoye AI.
 And i love data😌

 ### 👀 I’m interested in ...